wikid24/ffxiv_mmd_tools_helper/README.md

 ** Insert Image of hair model **

 Next, we will extrude some bones from the existing bone that will match the shape of the mesh.
 Go to 'edit' mode for the bones.
 If you are lucky and there are bones on both side of your model (left and right, the bone names should end with 'l' and 'r'), you can use the 'X Axis Mirror' to cut the amount of work in half.
-Find the 'tail' of the bone and press 'E' to extrude.
+Select the **tail**  of the bone (ONLY the tail, not the entire bone) and press 'E' to extrude.
 You can manipulate the bone tail position by selecting it and pressing 'G' on the tail.

 ** Insert image of extrude **

-Repeat this process for however many bones you would like the hair physics to have.
+Repeat this process for however many bones you would like the hair physics to have, until you are finished.
+The more bones you add, the more detailed the physics will look.
+But I am lazy, so I only add a few bones :)

 ** Insert image of final look**